konstakostov/Audio-Effects-Processing/README.md

 5. Once you've selected all the effects and the input file, click the **"Set Parameters"** button to process the selected items.
 The output file will be generated in the same folder as the input file.

+## Future Improvements
+- [ ] Allow users to open _.wav_ file from any directory.
+- [ ] Add graphical representation of the input and output files in the Main Window.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/konstakostov/Audio-Effects-Processing/blob/main/LICENSE) file for details.